How to setup the eBay postal rates table including drop shipping.

 eBay Shipping Australia – eBay Postal Rates Table

-– Hi guys, Neil Waterhouse.
-I’ve been getting a lot of questions lately asking how to set up the postal rates table on eBay.
-If you’re not familiar with the eBay postal rates table and what it can do for you.
-Especially if you have a drop-ship business and or you ship larger items, let me first quickly explain now.
-I’ll also explain how to set up eBay postal rates table for both drop shipping and shipping from yours, or your suppliers’ warehouses.
+Hi guys, Neil Waterhouse… I’ve been getting a lot of questions lately asking how to set up the eBay postal rates table.
+If you’re not familiar with the eBay postal rates table and what it can do for you, especially if you have a drop-ship business , import business and/or you ship larger items, let me first quickly explain now.
+I’ll also explain how to set up the eBay postal rates table for both drop shipping and shipping from yours, or your suppliers’ warehouses.

 eBay Postal rates tables definition

-Postal rates tables are especially useful if you’re an eBay dropship seller and or you’re shipping larger items.
+eBay postal rates tables are especially useful if you’re an eBay dropship seller and/or you’re shipping larger items.
 Of course, Australia is a huge country.
-Before eBay brought out the postal rates tables, we would offer free flat-rate shipping across Australia.
+Before eBay brought out the eBay postal rates tables, we would offer free flat-rate shipping across Australia.

 Now, this of course meant, you know, we’d make good profits from shipping when customers were local.
 However, when customers were from far away from some mining camp in the back of Western Australia, or some island off the coast of Queensland, or West Australia.
 We’d very often lose money with these orders.

 Free eBay flat-rate shipping across Australia